imatpot/lunaro-manager/README.md

 while inserting your client ID and keeping the scopes.
 Remember that the bot is designed to *only be active in 1 server at a time.*

-Please also make sure the bot's personal role is ranked *above* the managed ready role!
+Please also make sure the bot's personal role is ranked *above* the managed playing role!

 ---